Awareness of biodiversity

 Click on the charts below in order to see the full resolution versions.

 Pressures on water quality assessed under the WFD in transitional and coastal waters include inputs of hazardous substances and morphological alterations.
 As with rivers and lakes, transitional and coastal waters are classified into high, good, moderate, poor or bad ecological status based a standard, European-wide unified approach integrating a suite of biological, chemical and morphological conditions.
 Assessment of quality if based on the extent of deviation from reference conditions i.e. biological, chemical and morphological conditions associated with no or very low human pressure.
-In the period 2007-2009, 121 transitional and coastal water bodies were assessed and of these, 55 (46%) were classified as either high or good ecological status.

 More information on water quality in Ireland’s coastal and transitional waters can be found here: